kushagrapatodia/TalentFlow-Final/README.md

 - Optimistic UI with rollback on API error
 - Conditional logic in assessment forms
 - Virtualized candidate lists for performance
+- Seperate Dashboards for both candidate and Recruiter
 ---

 ## License